desktop/desktop/docs/process/testing.md

     - [ ] `Cancel` returns to initial Welcome Flow
     - [ ] `Sign in using your browser` opens default browser
       - [ ] Browser login, "authorize" GitHub Desktop, “accept” link
+        - [ ] If successful, Desktop shown in `/settings/applications` in user profile
   - [ ] `Sign in to Enterprise` link (works with v2.8 and up)
     - [ ] `Continue` successful if server address is valid, else error message
       - [ ] `Sign in using your browser` opens default browser